Will Donald Trump be able to save TikTok in the US? – DW – 01/07/2025

 TikTok has become a politically influential medium worldwide, especially among younger voters.
 The US is not the first country in the world to seek a ban.
 In India, TikTok was banned in 2020 over security concerns.

-In Romania, TikTok is believed to have significantly influenced the now-annulled presidential election following reports Russia may have used TikTok to support pro-Russian, far-right politician Calin Georgescu.
+In Romania, TikTok is believed to have significantly influenced last year's presidential election.
+The results were annulled following reports that Russia may have used TikTok to support pro-Russian, far-right politician Calin Georgescu.
 The European Union has launched an investigation in response to the allegations.

 For some time now, TikTok has also been banned on work devices used by EU staff, and German politicians are similarly restricted from installing the app on their work phones.